 The Group believes that the fundamental transformation announced in 2019 and completed at year-end 2022 has led to a strong foundation for the Group and positioned it to build and maintain a trajectory of sustainable growth.
-In March 2022, Deutsche Bank outlined its strategic and financial road map through 2025, referred to as "Global Hausbank", and communicated its 2025 financial targets and capital objectives.
+In March 2022, Deutsche Bank outlined its strategic and financial road map through 2025, referred to as the "Global Hausbank" strategy, and communicated its 2025 financial targets and capital objectives.
+In addition, Deutsche Bank continues to refine and accelerate its "Global Hausbank" strategy with measures which, if successfully implemented, could allow Deutsche Bank to outperform its 2025 financial targets.